garrandall/popular-music-data/tracks/remember-me-rita-pavone.md

   start_date: '1964-08-01'
 ---
 You walked right by me
-Like you never knew ooh ooh me
+Like you never knew oh oh me
 You didn't even nod your head
 You just walked out with her instead